cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 - Allows deletion and un-delete to be done in a single operation.

 Cons:

 - Negative impact on query performance when there are active tombstones.
-As in the chunk storage implementation, all the queries made will have to be compared to the matchers contained in the active tombstone files.
+As in the chunk storage implementation, all the series will have to be compared to the matchers contained in the active tombstone files.
 The impact on performance should be the same as the deletion would have with chunk storage.

 #### Invalidating cache